onyx-platform/onyx/doc/user-guide/faq.md

 ##### What does Onyx use internally for compression by default?

-Unless otherwise overriden in the Peer Pipeline API, Onyx will use [Fressian](https://github.com/Datomic/fressian).
+Unless otherwise overridden in the Peer Pipeline API, Onyx will use [Fressian](https://github.com/Datomic/fressian).